traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

       - update
 ```

+!!! info "The reference for this file can be found [there](../../reference/dynamic-configuration/kubernetes-crd/#rbac)."

 The next step is to create an account for Traefik.
 In a file called `00-account.yml`, put the following [`ClusterAccount`](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/service-account-v1/#ServiceAccount) resource: